Charlotte Water Quality at a Glance

 Landscape Responsibly

-Plant native North Carolina species that require less water and follow seasonal watering restrictions.
-Take advantage of rebates for rain gardens, rain barrels, and water-efficient irrigation systems.
+Plant native North Carolina species that thrive with less supplemental water.
+Take advantage of Charlotte Water rebates for rain gardens, rain barrels, and drip irrigation, and follow seasonal odd/even watering schedules during the April–September restriction period.

 Report Leaks Promptly